MA Chinese and Russian Studies

 These classes typically cover skills such as reading, writing, listening and speaking – all of which involve learning and applying grammar.

 Seminars blend features of lectures and tutorials.
 Again, they are designed to encourage and enable your active participation in learning.

-Additionally, the Students’ Association facilitates peer support schemes for both Chinese and Russian Studies, bringing together students across year groups to help each other with specific study skills, topics or themes.
+Additionally, the Students’ Association facilitates peer support schemes for Chinese, bringing together students across year groups to help each other with specific study skills, topics or themes.

 How will I be assessed?

 You will be assessed through a combination of coursework and exams.